MicrosoftDocs/customer-insights/ci-docs/audience-insights/segments.md

 3. Select **Download as CSV** from the actions drop-down list.

-### Export segments to Dynamics 365 Sales
+### Export segments

-Before exporting segments to Dynamics 365 Sales, an admin needs to [create the export destination](export-destinations.md) for Dynamics 365 Sales.
+You can export a segment from the Segments page or go to Exports page for that.
+[Learn more about exports](export-destinations.md).

 1. In audience insights, go to the **Segments** page.

-2. Select the ellipsis in a specific segment's tile.
+1. Select the ellipsis in a specific segment's tile.

-3. Select **Add to** from the actions drop-down list and select the export destination you want to send the data to.
+1. Select **Manage exports** from the actions drop-down list.

+1. This opens the subpage **Exports (preview) for segment**.
+You will see all exports split into two groups by whether that export contains the current segment or not.

+1. If you wish to add the current segment to an existing export, use the action **Add segment** available an every export which doesn't contain that segment yet.
+If successful, that export will change position to be listed in the group of exports which contain this segment.

+1. If you which to add a new export, activate **Add export**.
+[More details about creating exports](export-destinations.md#set-up-a-new-export).

+1. To get back to the main page for segments, activate the button **Back** next to the page heading.

 ## Draft mode for segments